undera/encarno/README.md

 ### 0.4 -- upcoming
 - binary output writer&reader, including strings externalization, helper tools to translate into human-readable
+- fixes for ipv6, removed internal round-robin cache for DNS for now

 ### 0.2 and 0.3 -- 13 jun 2022